Frequently Asked Questions

 What is the Sliding Fee Scale?

 As a Federally Qualified Health Center (FQHC), Catherine’s offers a Sliding Fee Scale for patients who are uninsured or underinsured.
-You can apply for the Sliding Fee Scale to receive a discounted price for our services based on your income.
+You can apply for the Sliding Fee Scale to receive a discounted price for our services based on your income and family size.
 All you need to do is let our front desk staff know you are interested in our Sliding Fee Scale program, and they can help you apply.

 How does the online Athena portal work?